 Pests

-Mealybugs are the most common succulent pest.
+Mealybugs are the most common pest of succulents.
 They resemble small white fluff balls, sometimes under the pot rim or at the base of the plants.
 They can be hosed off, manually removed, or killed with insecticidal soap.
-Also, check plant roots, as there are root mealybugs, too.
+Also, check the plant roots, as there are root mealybugs present.

 Distorted leaves may mean a plant is infested with spider mites, the second most common pest of succulents.